TurhanErgene/TurhanErgene/README.md

-I am a back-end developer who is loving to work with Javascript and it's technologies.
-I also enjoy game development and cyber security.
+I am a computer lover who has dedicated himself to cyber security.
+I was a full-stack developer who was enjoying the "back-end" and loved to use Javascript and its technologies.
+I also enjoy game development.

 ## Skills and Experience
+* Kali Linux, Parrot OS, Ubuntu, Raspberry Pi 3-4
+* Burp Suite, Metasploit, Nmap
+* Splunk
 * HTML, CSS, JavaScript
 * React, Vue
 * Node, Express